-Major technological advancements in drilling and completing oil and gas wells over the past five years helped make North Dakota’s Bakken Shale one of the most successful oil fields in U.S. history.
+Drilling and completion trends show that major technological advancements over the past five years helped make North Dakota’s Bakken Shale one of the most successful oil fields in U.S. history.
 Boasting an estimated mean resource of 3.65 billion barrels of oil, according to the U.S. Geological Survey, the Bakken stands to be a significant contributor to U.S. energy independence.

-Without the changes in technology that have taken place, recovery of reserves in this unconventional play would not be feasible.
+Without the drilling and completion trends taking place, recovery of reserves in this unconventional play would not be feasible.

 In just five years, advancements in tools, techniques and petroleum technology have revolutionized Bakken drilling operations by improving overall well performance, reducing drilling time, cutting costs and minimizing the environmental footprint.
 The primary keys to improving well performance have been increasing lateral lengths and fracture stages, as well as changes to well completion techniques.

-Serving on the front lines of drilling and completion operations for a variety of operators in the Bakken, on-site supervisors for DTC Energy Group, Inc., a Denver-based petroleum operations consulting firm, have been significant contributors to these trends.
+Serving on the front lines of drilling and completion trends and operations for a variety of operators in the Bakken, onsite supervisors for DTC Energy Group, Inc., a North Dakota-based oilfield consulting firm, have been significant contributors.